tuhouwang/LCMP/README.md

 * `dz` (discrete step size in depth direction, m),

 * `tlmin`
-  and `tlmax` are the minmum and maximum value transmission loss, respectively, which used to determine the color range of the output transmission loss graph, `tlmin` must less than `tlmax`.
+  and `tlmax` are the minmum and maximum value of transmission loss, respectively, which used to determine the color range of the output transmission loss graph, `tlmin` must less than `tlmax`.

 * `n1` and `n2` are the amount of environmental profile data in the two layers.

-  There are Ns tables of environmental parameter, the units are depth(m), speed(m/s), density(g/cm$^3$) and attenuation (dB/wavelength), with `n1` and `n2` points in each.
+  There are `Ns` tables of environmental parameter, the units are depth(m), speed(m/s), density(g/cm$^3$) and attenuation (dB/wavelength), with `n1` and `n2` points in each.
 It is necessary that `dep1(n1)=dep2(1)` where the density usually has a discontinuity.
 The first entry `dep1(1)=0` is the